shubh24/TextMining/README.md

  # Topic Modelling

- -The LDAvis package is used for visualization purposes.
+ - The LDAvis package is used for visualization purposes.
- -After running topic_model script, open "127.0.0.1:4321" to view the model.
+ - After running topic_model script, open "127.0.0.1:4321" on your browser to view the model!